kwestin/dac-purple-teaming-workshop/README.md

 2. We will simulate the process of an attacker creating a new access token, go to your Okta developer instance and create a new access token, copy and paste it somewhere safe
 ![Okta Token Page](/img/dorothy_okta_key.png)

-3. Now we will run Dorothy and configure a new profile
+3. Now we will run Dorothy and configure a new profile, you will enter a description, the URL of your Okta dev instance, the access token you just created, you can store the token locally, do not store the logs in Elasticsearch.
 ![Okta Token Page](/img/dorothy1.png)

+4. Once configured enter the command ```whoami``` to view